 What I wasn’t quite sure about, was the technique I wanted to use to get that distressed, chippy appearance.
 After doing some research, I found bits and pieces from each technique that I could use for my own look.
 After making adjustments, I finally came up with a process that worked for my needs.

-For anyone out there that isn’t familiar with “chippy”, it is a way of layering paint, in order to get a distressed look.
-The top layers look ages and are literally chipping off the furniture, revealing the paint and wood underneath.
+For anyone out there that isn’t familiar with “chippy”, it is a way of layering paint, to get a distressed look.
+The top layers look aged and are literally chipping off the furniture, revealing the paint and wood underneath.

 - Dark Stain

 - Gray Paint ( I used Rust-Oleum Chalked Paint Country Gray)